EvaMakri/lifestylefactors-annotation-docs/relations.md

     __LSF1__ and __LSF2__ when present together cause disease __disease__, but when __LSF1__ is present alone it **does not** cause __disease__.

-    Annotate as _LSF1 causes disease_, _LSF2 causes disease_  and negative for LSF1.
+    Annotate as _LSF1 causes disease_, _LSF2 causes disease_ (for the first sentence) and no annotations between LSF1 and disease in the second sentence.

 4. Compared/comparison: annotate the relationships with the reverse SA type and add a Note: “rel=comparison”.